Print this page »

 • What’s the difference between the validation functions?

-• Validate HTML W3C uses the W3C-Service (suprise..), Validate HTML uses Tidy (tidy.sourceforge.net).
+• Validate HTML online uses the W3C-Service (suprise..), Validate HTML uses Tidy (tidy.sourceforge.net).
 Both generally do the same, but tidy reports for example useless empty tags – which are according to the W3C standard of course valid.

 • Two reasons – first: I’ve started this for my private entertainment and work on it in my spare time.
 So things might take longer.